bramswenson/harmonize/README.md

       end
     end

 With our Store model wired up as above, we will get a new class method on our model called "harmonize\_default!".
 When we call harmonize\_default! harmonize will use the default strategy to harmonize the source records with the target records.
-In order to understand what actions are taken to bring the targets into harmony, we need to understand Harmonize::Strategies, but that is getting us ahead of ourselves.
-First lets look at how we configure harmonize.
+In order to understand what actions are taken to bring the targets into harmony, we need to understand Harmonize::Strategies -- but we're getting ahead of ourselves.
+First, let's look at how to configure harmonize.

 ## Harmonize::Configuration